thinks/fast-marching-method/README.md

 **[2]** J. Rickett and S. Fomel.
 Short note: A second-order fast marching eikonal solver. *Technical Report, Stanford Exploration Project*, 2000.

+**[3]** J.A.
+Baerentzen.
+On the implementation of fast marching methods for 3D lattices. *Technical Report.
+IMM-TR-2001-13*, 2001.

+**[4]** M.W.
+Jones, J.A.
+Baerentzen, and M. Sramek.
+3D Distance Fields: A Survey of Techniques and Applications. *IEEE Transactions on Visualization and Computer Graphics*, 12(4):581-599, July/August 2006.

+Bridson book